lizdmukami/lizdmukami/README.md

 - 👨‍💻 All of my projects are available at [Liz PortFolio](https://lizdmukami.github.io/liz-portfolio/)

-- 📝 I regularly write articles on [https://dev.to/lizdmukami](https://dev.to/lizdmukami)
+- 📝 I regularly write articles on [Find My Blogs](https://dev.to/lizdmukami)

 - 💬 Ask me about **Javascript, PHP and MySQL**